(Revised November 25, 2023)

 Section 6.
 Voting Procedures.
 A majority of the Board shall constitute a quorum for transacting business at any meeting of the Board.
 A vote of the majority of those Board Members who are present is required for all decisions made during a regular meeting of the Board.
 Should the Board lack a quorum at a regularly scheduled meeting, any vote taken shall be presented for ratification at a subsequent meeting of the Board.

 Unusual circumstances may dictate that Board-level decisions be made at a time between regular or special Board meetings.
-In such cases, Board-level decisions may be made via an electronic vote, as long as those votes are later ratified at a subsequent in-person meeting.
+In such cases, Board-level decisions may be made via an electronic vote.
 The President shall determine what constitutes an “unusual circumstance” to allow this form of decision making.
 Electronic votes may be in the form of email, text, or telephone.

 Section 7.
 Vacancies.
 If a vacancy occurs among the Board members, the President shall appoint a replacement, with the approval of the Board, to serve the unexpired term.